bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

-I believe this is one aspect of what Bjarne Stroustrup [means when he says][finally-explain] that **"in realistic systems, there are far more resource acquisitions than kinds of resources, so the RAII technique leads to less code**.
+I believe this is one aspect of what Bjarne Stroustrup [means when he says][finally-explain] that **"in realistic systems, there are far more resource acquisitions than kinds of resources, so the RAII technique leads to less code"**.
 In this example the `file` class is used only twice but this is compensated by the fact that library classes are used a lot (e.g. think `std::vector`).